-Compost bins help speed decomposition, keep critters out, and can actually be an attractive addition to the garden.
+Compost bins help speed decomposition, help keep critters out, and can actually be an attractive addition to the garden.
 There are many good ones on the market, but the best one I've ever used I built myself out of fencing cedar from Home Depot.
 The unique design of this homemade compost bin makes it especially easy to work and turn the compost when necessary, plus it is the most beautiful compost bin I've ever seen.

-Whichever bin you use, read through the following before building your pile so you understand the basics of how to make compost properly.
+Whichever bin you use, read through the rest of this page before building your pile so you understand the basics of how to make compost properly.
 A compost pile that will be odor-free needs a balance of the following:

 What constitutes a balance?
 By volume, you should have about 2-3 times more brown (high carbon) stuff than green (high nitrogen) stuff.
 The pile should be kept about as moist as a wrung-out sponge.
 Every once in awhile the pile should be fluffed and mixed up using a garden or hay fork to make sure the lower levels get enough air.